mwiens91/sm64-route-optimizer/README.md

 ### Limiting upper level stars

-We can limit the number of stars obtained from the castle's upper levels with the `--max-upper-level-stars` flag.
+You can limit the number of stars obtained from the castle's upper levels with the `--max-upper-level-stars` flag.
 For example, to ensure that you obtain at least 51 stars from areas outside the castle's upper levels, you'd run